 Why Do Couples Want to Have a Secret Marriage?

 Most couples want to have a secret marriage due to legal and/or financial issues.
 There are as many reasons for having a secret marriage as there are couples marrying secretly.
 Here are some common reasons:

-- Immigration status of one partner is at stake
+- The immigration status of one partner is at stake

 - A destination wedding is planned and the legalities of making it official are a challenge

-- Family disapproval of the choice in a spouse or thinking one or both of you are too young to marry
+- Family disapproval of the choice of a spouse or thinking one or both of you are too young to marry

 - Family drama over wedding planning

 We've Been Married Secretly for a Year.
 Now We Want to Have a Wedding.
 Is This Okay?